prodigasistemas/redmine_issue_reports/README.md

 3. Update your gems
         bundle install

+4. Copy config file
+        cp config/config.example.yml config/config.yml

-4. Restart Redmine
+5. Restart Redmine

-5. Go to one of your project settings.
+6. Go to one of your project settings.
 Click on the Modules tab.
 You should see the "Issue reports" module at the end of the modules list.
 Enable plugin at project level.
 Now you will see "Issue report" tab at the project menu.